 The taste should be pleasant and enjoyable, never harsh.

 Smooth and not burn your mouth or throat.

 Some flavors line up with the strain’s aromas and others might suggest a different profile.
-Some strains such as Lemon Skunk offer a bolder taste; some such as Blue Dream are smoother.

 No matter the strain, the first sensation that comes from cannabis is the sensation of life, or of being high.
 THC can be characterized as a stimulant.
 Varying experience levels may affect how people feel with each strain and the number of times people are lifted.
 The amount of cannabinoids that just entered the body (how much has been consumed) and body chemistry may also play a part in the sensations that come from cannabis.